Oklahoma Heritage Preservation Grant Program

 "Oklahoma Historical Society Board of Directors" means or refers to the governing body of the Oklahoma Historical Society as authorized by 53 O.S.
 Section 1.6.

-"Organizational Development" means or refers to training for board and staff, professional assistance with organizational issues, improving governance structures, volunteer or membership program development, and assessments or strategic plans (including paid facilitators/consultants).
+"Organizational development" means or refers to training for board and staff, professional assistance with organizational issues, improving governance structures, volunteer or membership program development, and assessments or strategic plans (including paid facilitators/consultants).

 "Operating budget" means or refers to the most recent operating budget approved for the applicant organization.
 This budget shall include staff salaries but exclude non-reoccurring costs.
 Applicants of tribal or municipal governments may use the operating budget of the division in which the project will take place.
-If an applicant organization is a sub-entity of tribal or municipal government but is a historical organization (museum, historic site, historical association, archive, library with special collection or genealogical association) they will use the sub-entity's operating budget.
+If an applicant organization is a sub-entity of tribal or municipal government but is a historical organization (museum, historic site, historical association, archive, library with special collection or genealogical association), they will use the sub-entity's operating budget.
 Support organizations must use the operating budget of the primary beneficiary of the grant funds, regardless of the funding source of that operating budget.
 Libraries with special collections may use the operating budget allotted to special collections.
 An example of this would be a city government applying for a grant to digitize historic maps.
-This applicant would use the operating budget for the division which oversees archives, not the entire budget of the city government.
+This applicant would use the operating budget for the division that oversees archives, not the entire budget of the city government.

 "Programs" means or refers to organized educational activities available to the public.
 Examples of this might include a tour, lecture series, or workshop.